Ruslan-Pipan/ShopSysteame/README.md

 + "NewProductNotifierEmailService" - Implemented "EmailServise" to send notifications to consumers about new goods.

+## Work with DB:
+All works with DB I implemented by using Hibernate, and Spring DAO.

 ## To summarize:
 On this project, I gained knowledge to work with Spring frameworks: Spring MVC, Spring IoC, Spring DATA, Spring Boot, and Hibernate.